Hunting With Golden Eagles Mongolia

 Image: EL guest Kairi Aun

-Mongolia’s Eagle Festivals are community-developed cultural festivals and focus on promoting Kazakh culture and the tradition of hunting with eagles.
-Although the most well-known ones take place in the autumn in Bayan Ulgii Province in western Mongolia, there are other events taking place throughout the year such as during Nauryz – the celebration of spring that takes place in March throughout central Asia.
+Mongolia’s Eagle Festivals are community-developed cultural events that promote Kazakh culture and the tradition of hunting with eagles.
+While the most well-known festivals occur in the autumn in Bayan Ulgii Province in western Mongolia, other events take place throughout the year, including during Nauryz, the spring celebration in March throughout Central Asia.

-Typically the festivals are sponsored by local tour companies but run in partnership with the Mongolian Eagle Hunter’s Association.
-For the participants, the festivals are a social occasion and a competition – for prize money.
-The main focus of the festivals is the working relationship of the hunter with their eagle and the main competition focuses on the speed, agility and accuracy of the ‘berkut’ (the female Golden Eagle) to come to the lure which is held by the hunter.
-As an observer, the festivals will provide you with a wealth of cultural experience as you mix in the company of small-town folk, herders and the Kazakh hunters.
+Typically, the festivals are sponsored by local tour companies but are run in partnership with the Mongolian Eagle Hunter’s Association.
+For participants, the festivals serve as both a social occasion and a competition with prize money.
+The main focus of the festivals is the working relationship between the hunter and their eagle, with the primary competition highlighting the speed, agility, and accuracy of the berkut (female Golden Eagle) as it responds to the hunter’s lure.
+As an observer, these festivals offer a wealth of cultural experiences, allowing you to mingle with small-town residents, herders, and Kazakh hunters.

 Learn more here – https://www.eternal-landscapes.co.uk/mongolias-eagle-festivals/